viamrobotics/docs/docs/how-tos/deploy-ml.md

 {{% card link="/appendix/apis/data-client/" %}}
 {{< /cards >}}

-See the following tutorials for examples of using machine learning models to mache your machine interact intelligently based on what it detects:
+See the following tutorials for examples of using machine learning models to make your machine interact intelligently based on what it detects:

 {{< cards >}}
 {{% card link="/tutorials/projects/helmet/" %}}